history

 A Legacy to Preserve: The Importance of Restoration

 Today, Newlyn remains a vital fishing port, a testament to the enduring spirit of its community.
 The Old Harbour, though no longer the primary landing point, holds immense historical significance.
-Restoring this area will not only preserve a tangible reminder of Newlyn’s rich past but also serve as a vibrant space for locals and visitors alike.
-The project aims to celebrate the heritage of Newlyn while paving the way for a future that continues to honor its connection to the sea.
+Bringing it back into use will not only preserve a tangible reminder of Newlyn’s rich past but also serve as a vibrant space for locals and visitors alike.
+The project aims to celebrate the heritage of Newlyn while paving the way for a future that continues to honour its connection to the sea.

 Further Exploration: